Table of Contents

 Benefits and Drawbacks of Corporate Bonds

-While corporate bonds can add a lot of benefits to a portfolio, before investing, it’s important to consider the drawbacks, as well.
+While corporate bonds may offer some benefits to investors, it’s important to consider their drawbacks, as well.

 Types of Corporate Bonds